-When your load bank is installed, a set of current transformers will be installed on your generator's power lines to monitor the load on
+When your load bank is installed, a set of current transformers will be installed on your generator's power lines to monitor the load on your system.
+When the load bank detects that the power draw has fallen below a preset range, it begins adding load until the draw on the generator is within the designated range.
+Should the load bank determine that the

-Figure 27 Setup Screen
+Figure 25 Setup Screen

-Figure 28 Automatic Mode Setup
+Figure 26 Automatic Mode Setup